WilliamMurray-research/1-dynamic_sky_wallpaper/docs/architecture.md

 ---

 ## 9. Summary
-Dynamic Island Wallpaper is a deterministic digital twin built from:
+Dynamic Island Wallpaper is a digital twin built from:

+- local astronomy
-- local telemetry
+- BOM environmental telemetry
 - Prolog semantics
 - symbolic DSL
-- procedural rendering
+- procedural or generative rendering
 - ambient daily‑rhythm cues

-It is designed for stability, clarity, and long‑term extensibility.
+**Procedural mode is deterministic.**
+**Generative mode is not.**

 ---

-- **dsl-spec.md**

-Just tell me which file you want next.